werf/werf/docs/pages/reference/deploy_process/resources_update_methods_and_adoption.md

 **NOTE** After adoption live resource manifest may not fully match resource manifest in the chart.
 In the cases when additional fields are defined in the live resource — these fields will not be deleted and stay in the live resource version.

-For example, let's say we have an already existing Deploy in the cluster with the following spec:
+For example, let's say we have an already existing Deployment in the cluster with the following spec:

 ```yaml
 apiVersion: apps/v1